 annual fee

 3% on dining, entertainment, and groceries with no caps and no foreign transaction fee.
 The most well-rounded no-fee card for food and fun.
+(Formerly the SavorOne; Capital One renamed it Savor in late 2024.)

 3%